reselbob/AdvancedOop01_TS/README.md

-# AdvancedOop01_TS
+# Advvanced OOP in TypeScript Part 1
-A project that describes some advance object oriented programming techniques using TypeScript
+A project that describes some advanced object oriented programming techniques using TypeScript